-For older kids, this may mean looking over the route, routines and schedule for your trip.
+For older kids, this may mean looking over the route, routines, and schedule for your trip.
 It may also mean talking about the sensory information they might encounter.
 For example, a big city can be loud even at night or might have unfamiliar smells.

 Younger kids may benefit from a pretend practice run.
 Make your home into an “airport” or “museum,” and walk through what might happen there.
-Provide multisensory input, such as playing the sound of plane engines starting up, having him drag his suitcase or showing a video of planes.
+Provide multisensory input, such as playing the sound of plane engines starting up, having your child drag a suitcase, or showing a video of planes.

-needs more sensory input, give him a soccer ball to kick around.
-Or, if you stop at a service area, have him come in and pick out snacks for the road.
+needs more sensory input, kick a soccer ball around.
+Or, if you stop at a service area, bring your child inside with you to pick out snacks for the road.

 And if at any point during your travel you’re feeling stressed, don’t hesitate to take a break for yourself.
 If you can stay calm, it can help keep your child calm, too.